 RATINGS & REVIEWS ON:

-KEY CONSIDERATIONS Consider sourcing reviews for new products through Amazon Vine, a program that invites vetted buyers to become reviewers (“Vine Voices”) based on the insightfulness of their published reviews for Amazon purchases.
+Consider sourcing reviews for new products through Amazon Vine, a program that invites vetted buyers to become reviewers (“Vine Voices”) based on the insightfulness of their published reviews for Amazon purchases.
 Qualified selling partners provide free units of product to the group.

 Amazon no longer allows brands to respond to ratings/reviews.
 However, mining your reviews is important, not only for future content iterations but for overall product development and go-to-market strategies.
 This is direct feedback from customers, so listen, learn, and apply the insight across future products, messaging, and marketing activations.